pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### How it works (so simple!)

 1. The latent image is split into tiles.
-2. The tiles are denoised by the original sampler.
+2. The tiles are denoised by the original sampler for one time step.
 3. The tiles are added together, but divided by how many times each pixel is added.
+4. Repeat 2-3 untile all timesteps completed.

+****

 ## Tiled VAE

 **This script is currently production-ready**

 The `vae_optimize.py` script is a wild hack that splits the image into tiles, encodes each tile separately, and merges the result back together.
 This process allows the VAE to work with giant images on limited VRAM (~10 GB for 8K images!).

 Remove --lowvram and --medvram to enjoy!

 ### Advantages